Higher education providers

 It is also important to maintain the above information in the event of a default.

-To build and sustain the fund, all non-exempt higher education providers are required to pay the annual HELP tuition protection levy (HELP levy) and/or the up-front payments tuition protection levy (up-front levy).
+All non-exempt higher education providers are required to pay the annual HELP tuition protection levy (HELP levy) and/or the up-front payments tuition protection levy (up-front levy).
+The HELP and up-front levies fund the student placement and refund activities of the TPS in the event of a higher education provider default, as well as TPS operational costs.

 The risk factors comprising the risk rated premium component are intended to reflect the risk of default.
 They are: